AdobeDocs/experience-manager-65.en/help/assets/metadata-profiles.md

 ## Adding a metadata profile {#adding-a-metadata-profile}

 1. Navigate to **[!UICONTROL Tools > Assets > Metadata Profiles]** and tap **[!UICONTROL Create]**.
-1. Enter a title for the Metadata Profile, for example Sample Metadata, and tap **[!UICONTROL Submit]**.
+1. Enter a title for the Metadata Profile, for example Sample Metadata, and tap **[!UICONTROL Create]**.
 The [!UICONTROL Edit Form] for the metadata profile is displayed.

    ![chlimage_1-197](assets/chlimage_1-480.png)